MikhailRubashkin/TravelCityBot/README.md

 Build a project using Maven.

-The application is launched from application folders by entering the spring-boot: run command in the console.
+The application is launched from application folders by entering the mvnw spring-boot: run command in the console.
+Access localhost:8080.